cybertooth-io/ember-data-bootstrap3-forms/README.md

 * Ember >= 1.13.0
 * Ember CLI
-* You must have Bootstrap 3.x installed in your Ember application.
+* You should have Bootstrap 3.x installed in your Ember application.
 Feel free to use the [ember-cli-bootstrap3-sass](http://emberobserver.com/addons/ember-cli-bootstrap3-sass) addon to setup Bootstrap if you haven't already done so.